thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 Perfect!
 That's exactly what we wanted.

 Note that the `th:if` attribute will not only evaluate _boolean_ conditions.
-It's capabilities go a little beyond that, and it will evaluate the specified expression as `true` following these rules:
+Its capabilities go a little beyond that, and it will evaluate the specified expression as `true` following these rules:

  * If value is not null: